 Hungarian Vizsla training for recall, lead pulling issues and general obedience.

 Muttley Solutions specialises in working with gun dog breeds which are owned by owners who have decided not to work or compete with the dog.
-We provide a challenging and stimulating training package which will give you the owner a lot more confidence in controlling and having fun with your dog in a variety of environments.
+We provide a challenging and stimulating training package that will give you, the owner, a lot more confidence in controlling and having fun with your dog in various environments.

 A brief introduction to Hungarian Vizsla’s; why are they so popular?

 Across the UK, the Hungarian Vizsla is one the fastest growing breeds of dog – and also one of my personal favourites.
 However, just ten years ago, it was a very rare sight to see one, whereas nowadays it is more of a challenge to go for a walk and not spot at least one on your travels!

 The shorthaired Hungarian Vizsla does have a slightly rarer sister breed, too, the Hungarian Wirehaired Vizsla, and although numbers are still very low, experts are predicting that demand will increase for these too.
 Why is that, though?
 What is making these dogs so popular?

 Before I get into what makes them popular, let’s take a little look at their history.
 Originating in Hungary (hence their name!), the two breeds are closely related and share a lot of similarities.
 Whilst the Hungarian Vizsla has been around for over 1,000 years, the Wirehaired Vizsla only first appeared during the 1930s and was an attempt by breeders to keep all of the desirable traits of its sister breed but with a heavier coat; meaning they were more robust and could take on more working roles.